Additivemenu/spoonlee1/Web_Projects/MERN_FullStack/C3_WebSocket/P3_Talk_A_Tive/README.md

+check out features at https://www.youtube.com/watch?v=3vRcB0P84t4&list=PLKhlp2qtUcSZsGkxAdgnPcHioRr-4guZf

-his code is not really elegant and readble, practice to rebuild the app in your own way
+his code is not really elegant and readble, practice to rebuild the app in your own way.
+By doing so, you could make it your own project on your resume!

 + Not using any UI lib
 + make the code more elegant and readable
-+ use typescript
++ use typescript, next.js, nest.js
 + use S3 to upload image
 + use AWS to deploy app